Practicing Racial Justice: Lessons from the Field

 Who’s Invited: Practitioners, activists, policymakers, students, and faculty in the fields of community development and urban planning, education, child and youth development, community health, and related fields who are currently pursuing racial-justice efforts or are committed to doing so.

-Conveners: Tufts University departments of Urban & Environmental Policy & Planning, Education, Eliot-Pearson Child Study and Human Development, Education, Community Health, the Tisch College of Civic Life, and the Diversity and Inclusion Leadership Program and the Alliance Racial Justice Alliance of the Mel King Institute.
+Co-Sponsors: Tufts University's Department of Urban & Environmental Policy & Planning, Tisch College of Civic Life, Social-Emotional Learning & Civic Engagement Initiative, Education Department, Eliot-Pearson Child Study and Human Development, Community Health, the Diversity and Inclusion Leadership Program, and the Mel King Institute's Racial Justice Alliance.

-- · Panel discussion about innovative approaches to promoting racial justice
+- Panel discussion to model our discussions about innovative approaches to promoting racial justice

 Insights, nascent ideas, and exploratory questions from our dialogue will be synthesized and shared to fuel further learning and experimentation following the symposium.

-Details about registration will follow.
-Please e-mail any questions about the event to firstname.lastname@example.org.
+Please e-mail any questions or comments about the event to firstname.lastname@example.org.